DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Related Works

-Local Perturbation is a widely adopted algorithm for data publishing within the framework of differential privacy~\cite{agrawal2000privacy, agrawal2005privacy, agrawal2005framework, mishra2006privacy}.
-This technique involves the addition of noise from a specific distribution to data points, allowing the generated synthetic data to remain consistent with the original data domain.
+Over the years, for publishing differentially private data, numerous algorithms have been developed~\cite{xiao2010differential, zhang2017privbayes}.
+For a comprehensive analysis of these algorithms, we refer the reader to the works of Zhu et al.~\cite{zhu2017differentially}.
+Nevertheless, these algorithms face challenges in scaling with larger data sets -- the computational complexity increases significantly with high-dimensional data, often exhibiting exponential growth~\cite{lee2019synthesizing}.
+As a result, many of these algorithms can become impractical for deep learning applications, particularly those that involve high-dimensional datasets.
+Local Perturbation is a widely adopted algorithm for data publishing within the framework of DP~\cite{agrawal2000privacy, agrawal2005privacy, agrawal2005framework, mishra2006privacy}.
+This technique involves the addition of noise from a specific distribution to data points, allowing the generated data to remain consistent with the original data domain.
 This compatibility makes it suitable for use with existing learning algorithms.
-However, to ensure robust privacy, noise with high variance must be introduced, which adversely affects model performance.
+However, to ensure meaningful privacy, noise with high variance must be introduced, which adversely affects model performance.
 In contrast, random projection reduces high-dimensional data to a lower-dimensional subspace prior to inducing noise~\cite{kenthapadi2012privacy, xu2017dppro}.
 This method results in a new data domain, which can limit the applicability of models that are specific to a given domain.